Safety and Tolerability Profile of INVEGA TRINZA®

-The overall safety of INVEGA TRINZA® is comparable to INVEGA SUSTENNA® (paliperidone palmitate)1
+The Overall Safety of INVEGA TRINZA® Was Comparable to INVEGA SUSTENNA® (paliperidone palmitate)1

-†During the open-label phase, patients received several doses of INVEGA SUSTENNA® followed by a single dose of INVEGA TRINZA®.
+†During the open-label phase, subjects received several doses of INVEGA SUSTENNA® followed by a single dose of INVEGA TRINZA®.1

-- The safety and tolerability of INVEGA TRINZA® were established in a long-term maintenance trial1
+- The safety and tolerability of INVEGA TRINZA® was established in a long-term maintenance trial1

-- The safety and tolerability of paliperidone have been established in multiple formulations across many clinical trials1-3
+- The safety and tolerability of paliperidone has been established in multiple formulations across many clinical trials1-3

-- During the double-blind phase, no INVEGA TRINZA®–treated patients and 1 placebo-treated patient discontinued due to an adverse reaction1
+- During the double-blind phase, no INVEGA TRINZA®–treated patients and 1 placebo-treated patient discontinued due to an adverse reaction

 - Cardiac disorders: tachycardia

 - Gastrointestinal disorders: nausea, vomiting